-The Japanese brand has been in the business of (also) making GPS-equipped watches for quite some time now.
-Their new Citizen Promaster Navihawk Satellite Wave GPS (ref.
-CC9030-51E) is a fine example of how you can get a lot of experience, a block of high-grade steel, a handful of silicon parts and create an absolutely wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!
+Citizen has been in the business of (also) making GPS-equipped watches for, like, forever.
+Their Promaster Navihawk Satellite Wave GPS (ref.
+CC9030-51E) is a fine example of how you can get a lot of know-how, a block of high-grade steel, and a handful of silicon parts and create a wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!

-As usual for the collection, the new Navihawk features that famous “modern pilot’s watch according to Citizen” that can only be described as “take a watch, stuff everything you’ve got in it, and don’t forget to cover every square millimeter of its surface with indicators, markings and inscriptions.”
+As usual for the collection, the new Navihawk features that famous “modern pilot’s watch according to Citizen” styling.
+One can only describe the approach as “take a brutally oversized case, stuff everything you’ve got in it, and don’t forget to cover every square millimeter of its surface with indicators, markings, and inscriptions.”

-Although the lower-priced Navihawk A-T with its analog-digital display that utilizes the same approach doesn’t look terribly convincing, this GPS-equipped model looks a lot more interesting.
-Not in the sense that the design is original or new (it is not in both cases,) but there is something in it that makes it look solid and, well, expensive, if you don’t mind.
+The lower-priced Navihawk A-T model with its analog-digital display that utilizes the same approach doesn’t look convincing.
+This GPS-equipped model, however, looks a lot more interesting.
+Not in the sense that the design is original or new (it is not in both cases,) but there is something in it that makes it look solid and expensive.

-Yes, there ARE some things that don’t look especially great (the solid bracelet is probably the first one that comes to mind, size and weight being the second,) but otherwise the watch makes a very strong impression.
-No, it doesn’t make my heart go racing, but, if I was on the market for this sort of gadget, it would probably make a short-list of three that I would probably really consider as a candidate together with Seiko Astron GPS Stratosphere (which is dressier and more expensive) and Breitling Emergency II (which is outrageously more expensive, almost prohibitively so, but also more high-tech).
-Hm, I think the choice is actually obvious.
+No, it doesn’t make my heart go racing.
+Yet, if I were on the market for this sort of gadget, I would probably make a shortlist of three that I would probably consider as a candidate together.
+Besides the Navihawk, the list would include such technological marvels as the Seiko Astron GPS Stratosphere (which is dressier and more expensive) and the Breitling Emergency II (which is outrageously more expensive, almost prohibitively so, but also more high-tech).

 Case & Bracelet

-Putting ergonomics issues aside, I would like to say that the case actually makes a very good impression if esthetics is what you really care about.
+Putting ergonomics issues aside, I would like to say that the case makes a great impression if aesthetics is what you care about.
 The shape of the case is well thought-after, as is the rotating bezel with an inevitable Breitling-style slide rule engraved on it, and the pushers with fine slots in them (the latter will probably attract dirt and dust, but would be easy to clean with something as mundane as a toothpick.)

 All in all, I would say that the watch looks like it is worth every penny that Citizen plans to charge for it (see below.)
 Frankly, I don’t see any serious issue with the shape of this device.

-Well, perhaps the bracelet doesn’t look terribly convincing, but it is that rare case where Citizen uses a set of standard lugs, so replacing the bracelet with something more “brutally refined” would not be a problem, although this will increase overall cost of the watch.
+The bracelet doesn’t look convincing, but it is that rare case where Citizen uses a set of standard lugs, so replacing the bracelet with something more “brutally refined” would not be a problem, although this will increase the overall cost.

 The dial on this new Promaster Navihawk GPS may not look as interesting as the one on the 2011 Satellite Wave (ref.
-CC0005-06E) that featured a linear layout of its sub-dials, but, well, at least it is easier to read even despite more streams of information that are simultaneously available to the owner of the watch.
+CC0005-06E) that featured a linear layout of its sub-dials.
+At least it is easier to read even despite more threads of information that are simultaneously available to the owner.

 Styling-wise, I would say that this is one of the best multifunctional timekeepers released by a Japanese brand during the last decade.
-Although not terribly innovative, it is actually quite elegant and, well, designed for the grown-ups, not for the first-graders as many members of the G-Shock family tend to look like.
+Although not innovative, it is elegant and, well, designed for grown-ups, not for the first-graders as many members of the G-Shock family tend to look.

-Still, even if you don’t want to correct the watch manually (if pressing the button with you finger can be called ‘manual adjustment’,) the mechanism is still good enough to keep time gaining or losing no more than five seconds per month.
+Still, even if you don’t want to correct the hands manually (if pressing the button with your finger can be called ‘manual adjustment’,) the mechanism is good enough to keep time gaining or losing no more than five seconds per month.
 Can’t call this sort of accuracy crazy impressive, but it is still good enough for a quartz watch that is as expensive as this one.

-As all Eco-Drive movements, the mechanism is constantly recharged whenever the tiny solar cell on its dial will receive enough natural or artificial sunlight to get electrons going inside its layers of, um, whatever material they use to make these particular cells.
+As with all Eco-Drive movements, the mechanism starts to recharge itself whenever the tiny solar cell on its dial receives enough natural or artificial sunlight to get electrons going inside its layers of, um, whatever material they use to make these particular cells.

 Pricing & Availability

-The Citizen Promaster Navihawk Satellite Wave GPS (ref.
-CC9030-51E) will go on sale later this year with recommended street price €1275 in Europe and $1395 in the United States.
-As for the rest of the world, the price will heavily depend on your local taxes and custom duties.
-From where I stand, the price looks interesting for this sort of gadget: it is definitely less expensive than most high-end quartz watches made by Swiss-based luxury watchmaking brands and it definitely offers more functionality than most of them.
+The Promaster Navihawk Satellite Wave GPS will go on sale later this year with recommended street price €1275 in Europe and $1395 in the United States.
+As for the rest of the world, the price will heavily depend on your local taxes and customs duties.
+From where I stand, the price looks interesting for this sort of gadget: it is less expensive than most high-end quartz watches made by Swiss-based luxury brands and it offers more functionality than most of them.

 Build quality: 5/5